New England Patriots: 1993–1999

-The uniforms worn by the Patriots in the early Kraft era from 1993 to 1999.
+The uniforms worn by the Patriots in the early Kraft era from 1995 to 1999.

 The Patriots underwent a complete identity overhaul before the 1993 season, starting with the introduction of the aforementioned "Flying Elvis" logo.
 The new uniforms consisted of a royal blue home jersey and a white away jersey.
 The helmet was silver with the Flying Elvis logo and no additional striping.
 Both uniforms used silver pants, originally with stripes designed to look like those flowing from the Flying Elvis, but these were changed to simple red and blue stripes after one season.
 When they debuted, both the home and away jerseys used red block numbers with a blue and white outline, but after one season the home uniforms switched to the now-familiar white with a red outline.

 In 1995, the Patriots switched the block numbers to a more modern rounded number font with a dropshadow.
 The Patriots were one of the first adopters of custom numbers, a trend that would grow drastically over the next 20 years.
+Along with the new number font, the Flying Elvis logos were moved from the sleeves to the shoulders.